top of page

 Your Ideal Getaway

 Escape to our 2 bedroom stone cottage in the heart of the countryside.
-It features a modern shower room, two double bedrooms (one double and one single bed in bedroom one with direct access to the outdoors and one double bed in bedroom two).
+It features a modern ensuite wet room as well as a separate bathroom, one double and one triple bedroom.
 The central living room has a pull out double bed and the spacious kitchenette is equipped with all your essentials to cater for your stay.
 Enjoy your evenings soaking up the panoramic views of Lough Sallagh on your veranda or relax with a glass of bubbly in your own private hot tub!
-The hot tub can be accessed by those with additional needs by overhead hoist and Croppy’s Cottage can be furnished with accessible equipment, should you need it.
+The hot tub can be accessed by those with additional needs by a hoist system (if required) and Croppies Cottage can be furnished with accessibility equipment, should you need it.

 Humbert Lodge

-One of two picturesque lake view log cabins, designed and built with accessibility in mind.
-Humbert Lodge features a modern shower room, two double bedrooms (one double bed in each bedroom) and a pull out double bed in the central living space.
-The spacious kitchenette is equipped with all your essentials to cater for your stay.
+Welcome to Humbert Lodge, one of our picturesque lake view log cabins, designed and built with accessibility in mind.
+This lodge boasts a Scandinavian style that features one double and one twin bedroom, a modern ensuite wet room as well as a separate bathroom.
+The spacious kitchenette & modern living area is equipped with all your essentials to cater for your stay including a double sofa bed making this space more accommodating.
 Catch a sunset overlooking Lough Sallagh on your veranda or unwind with a glass of bubbly in the comfort of your own private hot tub.
-The hot tub can be accessed by those with additional needs by overhead hoist and Humbert Lodge can be furnished with accessible equipment, should you need it.
+The hot tub can be accessed by those with additional needs by hoist facilities and Humbert Lodge can be furnished with accessibility equipment, should you need it.

 Blake Lodge

-Each of our custom-built lodges have been designed from the ground up with accessibility and in mind.
-To ensure your stay with us is indeed comfortable luxury, aides are available for those of us that need them.
-Click on the buttons below to view available aides and the additional services we can offer, like holistic treatments and seaweed baths.
+Each of our custom-built lodges have been designed from the ground up with accessibility & inclusivity in mind.
+To ensure your stay with us is indeed comfortable, accessibility equipment is available and should be booked in advanced.
+Click on the buttons below to view equipment and the additional services we can offer.

 We welcome guests of all abilities and we’re happy to chat through any individual needs before you book.